FileFormatInfo/ff-svg2raster/README.md

 The code is deliberately simple to avoid dependencies.
 All necessary libraries are included.

-You will need Jetty installed to run in development.
-The included deploy script pushes to [AppFog](https://www.appfog.com/) but should work on any recent Java web server.
+The included [run](run.sh) and [deploy](deploy.sh) shell scripts use Google AppEngine but the code should work on any recent Java web server.

 ## License

-Copyright © 2005-2014 Andrew Marcuse
+Copyright © 2005-2017 Andrew Marcuse

 ff-svg2raster is free software: you can redistribute it and/or modify it under the terms of the GNU Affero Public License as published by